School Code of Behaviour

 As part of the review of this policy, the school availed of support from the National Council for Special Education (December 2019-June 2020).

-The school is availing of on-going support around incorporating Restorative Practices into our Code of Behaviour (February 2020-ongoing)
+The school is availed of on-going support around incorporating Restorative Practices into our Code of Behaviour (2020-2024).

 SCHOOL RULES